ryekeanemilan/ECE2112_PA4/README.md

 print("\nHometown Average:")
 display(Hometown_Average)
 ```

+`plt.subplots(1, 3)` creates a single figure containing one row with three side-by-side plotting slots.
+The `figsize=(20, 5)` argument makes the entire figure wide enough to accommodate all three charts comfortably without squishing the data or overlapping the text.

 ```
 fig, axes = plt.subplots(1, 3, figsize=(20, 5))
 ```
+Each slot is filled using the `.bar()` function.
+For each chart, it passes the categorical column for the x-axis and the calculated averages for the y-axis.
+Every subplot is given a specific title using `.set_title()` and clear x and y labels using `.set()`.
 ```
 axes[0].bar(Track_Average['Track'], Track_Average['Average'])
 axes[0].set_title('Mean Average by Track')